Sam-MARTis/AE454/README.md

 ## AE454 - Dynamics and Bifurcation

-The web version can be found here
+The web version can be found here: [https://sam-martis.github.io/AE454_Assignment2/](https://sam-martis.github.io/AE454_Assignment2/)

 ### How to go through this.